pamigit/Urban_Shine/README.md

    It will be open index.html always.

 4.)Role:
-   -For Admin role write: username="Nancy", password="Davolio" (This role can add new product).
+   - For Admin role write: username="Nancy", password="Davolio" (This role can add new product).
-   -For User role write: username="Pamela", password="Prascevic" (This role can add product into his basket, and remove from it).
+   - For User role write: username="Pamela", password="Prascevic" (This role can add product into his basket, and remove from it).

 5.)All web functionality isn't finished, and my app don't work correctly, but i will change so soon :-D